-Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities, Research and Education will host its Seventh Health Disparities Conference March 10–12, 2014 in New Orleans, Louisiana.
-Conference participants will include clinicians (pharmacists, nurses, physician assistants, and other allied health professionals), health policy makers, researchers, health educators, and public and community health leaders whose work incorporates the use of mid–level providers to build collaborations to eliminate health disparities and achieve health equity.
+Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities, Research and Education will host its Eighth Health Disparities Conference March 12–14, 2015 in New Orleans, Louisiana.
+Conference participants will include clinicians (pharmacists, nurses, physician assistants, and other allied health professionals), health policy makers, researchers, health educators, public and community health leaders, and students whose work incorporates the use of mid-level providers to build collaborations to eliminate health disparities and achieve health equity.

-- Examine partnerships between patients and communities to eliminate health and healthcare disparities,
+- Examine interprofessional and interdisciplinary co-partnerships between patients and communities to eliminate health disparities and create health equity;

-- Examine new partnership opportunities that result from the Patient Protection and Affordable Care Act, and
+- Examine interprofessional partnerships that result from the Patient Protection and Affordable Care Act and other policy implications; and

 - Review the impact of patient and community partnerships designed to reduce racial and ethnic health and health care disparities.

-Previous conference attendee evaluations indicated that the abstract podium presentations enhanced the effectiveness of the conference and helped to stimulate discussions surrounding clinical strategies, basic science, health policy, research disciplines, and most importantly, the inclusion of mid–level providers in interprofessional collaborations.
-Our planning committee will continue to build on this momentum as we develop content for the 2014 Conference.
+Previous conference attendee evaluations indicated that the abstract podium presentations enhanced the effectiveness of the conference and helped to stimulate discussions surrounding clinical strategies, basic science, health policy, and research disciplines.
+Evaluations, most importantly, indicated that presentations initiated discussions on the inclusion of mid-level providers in interprofessional and interdisciplinary collaborations.
+Our planning committee will continue to build on this momentum as we develop content for the 2015 Conference.

 We invite you to submit abstracts for poster and podium presentations.
 We look forward to your continued support of programming from XULA-COP CMHDRE!